Sonicwall Honours Treasured Partners, Distributors With Annual Sonicwall Partner Awards

-(MENAFN- Media OutReach Newswire) Select global SonicWall partners and distributors honoured for cybersecurity excellence SINGAPORE - Media OutReach Newswire - 13 February 2024 - SonicWall acknowledged distinguished partners and distributors for their sustained excellence in protecting customers in an ever-evolving, complex threat landscape with its annual SonicWall Partner Awards.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 13 February 2024 - SonicWall acknowledged distinguished partners and distributors for their sustained excellence in protecting customers in an ever-evolving, complex threat landscape with its annual SonicWall Partner Awards.
 The awards recognise SonicWall partner organisations worldwide that have displayed uncommon excellence on delivering cybersecurity solutions to their customers.

 "For the past three decades, SonicWall has owed its success to the dedication of its esteemed partners and distributors," said SonicWall CEO and President Bob VanKirk .
 "We're extraordinarily grateful for our growing community of 17,000 partners and distributors.
 But above all, we're grateful for the opportunity to honour those SonicWall SecureFirst partners who have exemplified our values and dedicated themselves to delivering world-class SonicWall security to organisations across the globe."